Big Qualicum Hatchery

 About us

-The Big Qualicum Hatchery deploys a number of natural and artificial enhancement techniques to increase populations of Pacific salmon.
-It was the first of the modern enhancement projects to be undertaken in this province and has provided a model for other developments.
-Research and assessment at this facility have increased the scientific data available on salmonid behaviour, life cycle and habitat requirements.
-The hatchery is a resource for recreational fishers in the area and an employer for members of the Qualicum First Nations and the local community.
-The hatchery also provides an important source of fish for native food fisheries and countless hours of enjoyment for local recreational fishers.
-Big Qualicum is the hub facility for the Little Qualicum and Rosewall facilities.
+The Big Qualicum Hatchery deploys a number of spawning channel and hatchery enhancement techniques to increase populations of Pacific salmon including Chinook, coho, pink and chum salmon.
+It was built in 1963 and was the first of the modern enhancement projects to be undertaken in this province and has provided a model for other developments.
+Research and assessment at this facility has helped increased the scientific data available on salmonid behaviour as well as life cycle and habitat requirements.

 Our hatchery and interpretive centre includes a display room containing a topographical model of the Big Qualicum project, public washrooms, viewing area which allows you to watch the fish eye-to-eye, a picnic site and nature trails.
 You can take a self-guided tour of the hatchery, which is open from 7:00 am to 3:00 pm daily, or tour the nearby walking trails at any time.